OlanrewajuHammed/LITA_Class_Documentation/README.md

 - Report and Dashboard in Excel

 ### Data Sources
-The source of data used are provided by the facilitator during the cource of learning.
+The source of data used are provided by the facilitator during the course of learning.

 ### Tools used
 #### Microsoft Excel [Download Here](https://www.microsoft.com)